The parable about Talents in the Bible may not need introduction for some readers, but for anyone who needs it, here's a quick video.

 Talents In Your Online Business?

-I suppose (hope!) the main Talent I bring to online business is writing this blog, which I use to promote the links of people in my team.
-So I guess “team support” is another Talent I have to offer.
-I also know those in our business who can be trusted to share their own Talents and skills for the benefit of the whole business.
-That’s not completely altruistic – with the latest change to the compensation plan, all active members share in the profits of the whole company.
+I suppose (hope!) the main Talent I bring to online business is writing this blog, which I use to promote products and services I trust.
+I also know people in our business who can be trusted to share their own Talents and skills with newcomers.

 What are the Talents and / or skills that serve you best in online business?

-Only a few elite can genuinely (and reliably) know “everything” about Internet Marketing.
+Only a few top earners can genuinely (and reliably) know “everything” about Internet Marketing.
 In any case, I suspect even they wisely draw on the Talents and skills of a team.

 How do you make up for your own shortfall of skills.
 Please share your thoughts in the comments below.